Editor’s note: This article was first published in December 2015 and has been updated in January 2023 with fresh information.

 Are you looking for information on how to host a Twitter chat?
-Then this guide is for YOU.

 What is a Twitter Chat?

 A Twitter chat is an organized event on Twitter that focuses on a predetermined topic chosen by the host which may be a company, brand or an individual.

 It has a set schedule, a host, cohorts and guest hosts.
 Twitter chats use a hashtag to identify the chat.

 Whether you are the organize or the attendee, the hashtag keeps the conversation visible and on-topic.

 A twitter chat is sometimes called, as a tweetchat.